sophiafreiji/FYP_P54_2026/README.md

 3. Connect cable to phone
 5. Enable Developer Options

-(NB for the next sections, FYP54-CA.pem is avsilable to download in the Web.zip in the backend folder.
+(NB for the next sections, `FYP54-CA.pem` is available to download in the Web.zip in the backend folder.
 It comes from the project CA generated in the downloadable VM.)

 Install the certificate on Android and iOS: